DeepBrain-AI/docs/docs/aistudioV3/reference/export-project.md

 # Export project

 Export existing video project.
 Exported project will be ready for download eventually.
-This API endpoint is intended to send export request to the backend server of the AI Studio backend server.
+This API endpoint is intended to send export request to the backend server of the AI Studios backend server.
 To retrieve its download url, use the [get project endpoint](../reference/get-project.md) or the [get-projects endpoint](../reference/get-projects.md).
 Video export may take up to 10 minutes depend on its data size (e.g. number of scenes).

 <br/>